USER MANUAL Thomonix SILENCE THOMSON

 The upper basket is equipped with two cup shelves.

-For reduced loads, the additional cup shelves can be folded down if not required as shown below.
+For reduced loads, the additional cup shelves can be folded down if not required, as shown below.

-Mechanical assembly diagram showing interconnected pipes and valves (no text or labels)To make full use of the space in the lower basket when large dishes are loaded, the lower basket has Ing plate supports which can be stowed horizontally.
+To make full use of the space in the lower basket when large dishes are loaded, the lower basket has folding plate supports which can be stowed horizontally.

 The height of the upper basket can be adjusted in order to create more space for large utensils both for the upper/lower basket.
-The height of the upper basket can be adjusted by liing the handle on either side of the basket, see pictures below:
+The height of the upper basket can be adjusted by lifting the handle on either side of the basket, see pictures below:

 Arrange the cutlery in the rack.